 This past winter, when Beau Wright was looking for someone to manage his campaign for Lynchburg City Council, he spoke about it with someone who worked on Virginia Gov. Ralph Northam’s winning 2017 campaign.
 Wright said they gave him one name: Carter Elliott.
 “So, I called Carter and we met for lunch,” he said.

-Elliott, a rising senior at Lynchburg College and founder and president of the College Democrats, had lunch with Wright.
+Elliott, a rising senior at University of Lynchburg and founder and president of the College Democrats, had lunch with Wright.
 The candidate asked him to be his campaign manager and he accepted the job.
 “Beau [said] he wanted to run a campaign like Lynchburg has never seen before, and in order to do this, he said he needed a young, energetic, and experienced person to fill the role,” Elliott said.

 Elliott has been involved in politics since middle school.
 He was instrumental in bringing Virginia Senator Tim Kaine to campus this past fall.
 He’s volunteering with Kaine’s re-election campaign and is campaigning for a 5th District candidate for the Virginia House of Delegates.
-Recently, he also won the Lynchburg College Service Award for doing 1,000 hours of service work over the past academic year.
+Recently, he also won the University of Lynchburg Service Award for doing 1,000 hours of service work over the past academic year.
 All of that, along with pursuing a double major in history and political science.

 It’s no wonder that when Elliott was inducted into a Boy Scouts national honor society several years ago, he was given the ceremonial name “Tatchen Wulamallsin Ktemaque,” which translates from the Algonquin as “Little Happy Beaver.”